Palfore/Pybiosis/README.md

         def contrast_down():
             pass
 ```
+To understand class syntax, we need to know a little bit about how Pybiosis works under the hood.

+Each function must be accessible at the module level.
+This means that Pybiosis expects to be able to call something like `import monitors; monitors.brightness_up()`.
+The class syntax is nice because it allows us to organize the functions logically, but it complicates the namespace.

+This is what the `register` decorator resolves.
+It decomposes the nested classes and puts the methods back into the global namespace (this is why `globals()` is used, and why the methods don't take `self`).
+So, even with the nesting, we can call `monitors.brightness_up()` directly.
+Note that class attributes _do_ need to be fully qualified: i.e. `Monitor.MAX_BRIGHTNESS` not just `MAX_BRIGHTNESS`.

+Furthermore, every decorated function is saved as an execution string (`python ...`) in a `.vbs` a `.bat` file.
+Those allow us to control whether a debug window pops up, for example.
+This accessible format allows the functions to be called from other programs that can't easily access python directly.
+For example, the StreamDeck doesn't easily support executing the right python command, but it easily supports running those script files.

 ### Compilers
 Pybiosis comes with some built-in device compilers.
 You may also define your own if you have a novel device.